 Applications will be selected on a first-come, first-serve basis pending that all application requirements are met.
 Consideration to equal representation of our diverse ethnic communities will be given when selecting applicants.
 There is no cost to participants to attend; however, all applicants must be committed to at least five of the six sessions.

 Once selected, each participant will receive a letter of acceptance that can be used to demonstrate to employer active participation in the program.
-The city will communicate the acceptance of each participant to their respective employers to ensure that each understands the value of participation in the Academy for New Americans.
+The city will communicate the acceptance of each participant to their respective employers to ensure that each understands the value of participation.

 Office for Globalization, Program Manager